 Thank you for your interest in a career with the Southern Plains Tribal Health Board!
 Below you will find current open positions within our organization with position descriptions.
 Upload your resume first in order to save time and to avoid having to re-enter your information.
 Only completed and signed applications will be considered for employment.
 Please be sure you enter the correct email address.

-Under the general direction of the HIV Program Coordinator, works in collaboration with tribes, tribal programs, Indian Health Service (IHS), state and urban programs to develop and maintain surveillance related data collection, analysis, and interpretation to ensure comprehensive, quality health data are available and accessible to the Native American population in Kansas, Oklahoma and Texas.
+The Public Health Specialist II will perform a supportive role in the TEC Surveillance department contact tracing/case investigation, vaccine efforts, and programmatic projects.
+Under the general direction of the Program Coordinator, works in collaboration with tribes, tribal programs, Indian Health Service (IHS), state and urban programs to develop and maintain surveillance-related data collection, entry, analysis, and interpretation to ensure comprehensive, quality health data are available and accessible to the Native American population in Kansas, Oklahoma and Texas.

 The SPTHB is an equal opportunity employer & prohibits unlawful discrimination based on race, color, religion, gender, sexual orientation, gender identity/expression, national origin/ancestry, age, disability, marital & veteran status.
 For more information about equal employment opportunity protections, view the EEO is the Law poster.